A Permutation-free Kernel Two-Sample Test: Introduction

 We propose a variant of the quadratic time kernel-MMD statistic of~\eqref{eq:kernel-mmd-stat} that relies on two key ideas: (i)~\emph{sample splitting} and (ii)~\emph{studentization}.
 In particular, we split the sample $\Xsample$ of size $n \geq 2$ into $\Xsample_1$ and $\Xsample_2$ of sizes $n_1 \geq 1$ and $n_2 \geq 1$, respectively (and $\Ysample$ of size $m\geq 2$ into $\Ysample_1$ and $\Ysample_2$ of sizes $m_1 \geq 1$ and $m_2 \geq 1$), and define the \emph{two-sample cross kernel-MMD} statistic $\crossmmd$ as follows:

 Our final test statistic is $\csmmd:= \crossmmd/ \sigmahat$, where $\sigmahat$ is an empirical variance introduced in~\eqref{eq:two-sample-sigma-1}.

 Our first set of results show that quite generally, $\csmmd$ has an $N(0,1)$ asymptotic null distribution. \Cref{prop:simple-asymptotic-normality} obtains this result in the setting where both the kernel $k$ and null distribution $P$ are fixed.
-This is then generalized to deal with changing kernels (for instance, Gaussian kernels with data-driven bandwidth choices) in~\Cref{theorem:asymptotic-normality-2}.
+This is then generalized to deal with changing kernels (for instance, Gaussian kernels with bandwidth choices that depend on the sample-size) in~\Cref{theorem:asymptotic-normality-2}.
 Finally, in~\Cref{theorem:asymptotic-limit} in~\Cref{appendix:background}, we significantly expand the scope of these results by also allowing the null distribution to change with $n$, and also weakening the moment conditions required by~\Cref{theorem:asymptotic-normality-2}.

 Our main methodological contribution is the ``$\cmmd$ test'', denoted $\Psi$, which rejects the null if $\csmmd$ exceeds $z_{1-\alpha}$, which is the $(1-\alpha)$-quantile of $N(0,1)$.
 Formally,

 By the previous results, $\Psi$ has type-I error at most $\alpha$, meaning that $\mathbb{E}[\Psi(\Xsample, \Ysample)]\leq \alpha$ under the null.